 “Chatham’s Fitted Rigging House Project is a perfect example of how we can make our heritage buildings work in the modern world.
 As communities change, often these buildings struggle to meet our needs and fall into disrepair.
 This project is a blueprint for how to utilise our historic sites, so they can be preserved for generations to come.”

-Having reached the this significant phase of our lifecycle, Trustees have taken the opportunity to pause briefly in terms of capital development of the Historic Dockyard site, in the knowledge that the most urgent capital projects have now been effectively completed – although there is still much more to be done if the Historic Dockyard is to maintain standards of preservation, reach its audiences and market potential.
-This has given time to review how we, as a 21st Century charity, can best meet our charitable objectives going into the long-term future.
-With this in mind, the Trust has been asking a fundamental question – where do we want to be in 25 years’ time?
+Trustees had already taken the opportunity to pause briefly in terms of capital development of the Historic Dockyard site, in the knowledge that the most urgent capital projects have now been effectively completed – although Trustees recognise there is still much more to be done if the Historic Dockyard is to maintain standards of preservation, reach its audiences and market potential.
+This has given time to review how we, as a 21st Century charity, can best meet our charitable objectives going into the long-term future whilst also acknowledging the challenging operating environment that lies ahead.
+With this in mind, the Trustees continue to ask a fundamental question – where do we want to be in 25 years’ time?

 In answering this question, the Trust has aimed to develop: